isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-TW/Office365-ServiceDescriptions/project-online-service-description/reporting-and-business-intelligence.md

 ## <a name="odata-feeds"></a>OData 摘要

-OData 摘要可啟用 REST 查詢以及各種不同的 OData 用戶端程式庫，以從 Project Web 應用程式執行個體，進行報告資料的查詢。例如，您可以直接在網頁瀏覽器中使用 REST 查詢，或使用 JavaScript 以建置 Web 應用程式和用戶端應用程式，用於行動裝置、平板、PC 和Mac 電腦。如需詳細資訊，請參閱[Project 2013 OData 服務參考](https://go.microsoft.com/fwlink/?LinkID=823655&amp;clcid=0x409)。
+OData feeds enable REST queries and a variety of OData client libraries to make both queries of reporting data from a Project Web App instance.
+For example, you can directly use a REST query in a web browser, or use JavaScript to build web apps and client apps for mobile devices, tablets, PCs, and Mac computers.
+For more information, see the [Project 2013 OData service reference](https://go.microsoft.com/fwlink/?LinkID=823655&amp;clcid=0x409).

 ## <a name="out-of-the-box-portfolio-dashboards"></a>現成可用的組合儀表板